Informatik-Projekt-Kurs/documentation/docs/architecture/project.md

 - **Cloud Services:** Utilizing cloud platforms for hosting, data storage, and scalability.
 - **CI/CD Pipeline:** Continuous integration and continuous deployment practices for streamlined and efficient release cycles.

+For hosting the API and databases of the backend in one place, we use DigitalOcean, while the frontend website runs on Netlify.

 > **Note**: This structure provides a comprehensive overview of the application architecture, detailing the tools, technologies, and methodologies used in the development of MeetMate.
 It's designed to be informative for both technical and non-technical users, ensuring a clear understanding of the application's infrastructure.